Understanding The Relationship Between Career Counseling and Mental Health

 Who might benefit from career counseling?

 Anyone may benefit from career counseling.
-This type of therapy is not limited to a diagnosis, specific symptoms, or severe challenges and can be helpful for a wide range of mental health concerns, including those related to ageism in the workplace.
+This type of counseling is not limited to a diagnosis, specific symptoms, or severe mental health challenges and can be helpful for a wide range of mental health concerns, including those related to ageism in the workplace.
 Finding the right career can be a lifelong process.
 Therefore, it's not too early or too late to try career counseling to understand your professional goals.

 People might start career counseling in high school when considering which schools to apply to.
-Others might start in university as they consider their future jobs, and career counseling for college students is highly beneficial, as students begin to feel the academic pressure to get a job.
+Others might start in university as they consider their future careers, and career counseling for college students is highly beneficial, as students begin to feel the academic pressure to get a job.
 Further, you can attend career counseling at any point in your professional life or age.
 Even if you enjoy your job, career counseling can help you further your skills or learn more about your profession.

 How to start career counseling

 If you already have an idea of your interests, start there.
-You can work with your counselor to discuss how your interests and aptitudes align with a plan for your future.
+You can work with your counselor to discuss how your interests and aptitudes align with a career plan for your future.
 If you're not yet sure what type of job you want, your counselor may use your interests to develop a list of potential career fits.
 You can select your favorites and discuss the educational requirements for each.

 A career counselor can also offer support for those who have already made decisions and are seeking support with the execution phase to begin their new career or role.
-For example, they might help you develop a written plan for how to achieve success.
+For example, they might help you develop a written plan for how to achieve career success.
 They can also link you with potential mock interviews or a resume support service.

 Getty/AnnaStills